Den-en-toshi Line: Accidents and incidents

 On 5 October 2025, around 11:00 p.m, the rear car of an out-of-service Tokyu 5000 series (set 5101) was struck by an oncoming Shibuya-bound Tokyu 2020 series train (set 2035) as it was entering a layover track.
 The impact caused the out-of-service train to derail.
 It was hosting a trainee driver under instruction and had reportedly stopped slightly ahead of its designated position, leaving part of the train protruding onto the active track.
 The collision caused visible damages but no serious injuries were reported among the 149 passengers on board the moving train or among the crew on the stationary train.
 Following the collision, the operator disclosed that a "signal-setting error" had persisted for years since maintenance works were carried out in 2015.
 Following the collision, normal services on the Den-en-toshi Line were partially suspended for a few days, with nearby lines such as the Ōimachi Line and the Tokyo Metro Hanzōmon Line also experiencing service suspensions and disruptions.
 This was caused by the collided trains blocking the trains in train depot from exiting.
 Tokyu Railways deployed maintenance crews to remove the derailed 5000 series car and to inspect track and signal equipment near Kajigaya Station.
 To prevent similar accidents, Tokyu Railways inspected 33 other stations with similar track layout.

+The accident led to service reductions being implemented on the Den-en-toshi Line with the start of the revised timetable in March 2026.
+Two months later, Tokyu Railways announced that it would order twenty-three 2020 series cars: three cars to be incorporated into the damaged 2020 series set and two 10-car sets.
+The operator also announced its goal for the order to be completed by the end of fiscal year 2027.